marklchaves/projectx-clone/_posts/2019-07-07-cloudcannon-versus-wordpress.markdown

 Inconsistent support for dev environments.
 Mixing up original intention of staging environments.
 This is getting into the weeds, but I need to mention this.

 My personal WordPress site is pretty simple.
 Yet, half of my plugins are devoted to performance tuning.
 I'll most likely need a couple more optimisation plugins before the end of this year.
 Crazy.

+## What I Like About CloudCannon

+#### Transparency

+I can see all the source HTML I need to see.
+I can do stuff that WordPress rejects in it's editor or stuff that I need to install yet another bloated plugin just to inject a couple lines of code.

+#### Local Development Environment

+I'm back using a version control system\!
+Yay\!
+Something I haven't been able to use in the WordPress universe.
+And, GitHub rocks\!
+My live CloudCannon sites, GitHub code repositories, development repositories, and development site are always in sync.
+Love it.
+I don't this I could ever do this with WordPress.
+I wouldn't even know where to start.
+With CloudCannon, GitHub is a natural part of the process.

+I can build/test/publish customisations quickly.
+The dev cycle is light speed compared to WordPress.

+\#2 GitHub.
+Portable.
+Fast local dev env.
+Want to move the code to another server or another laptop.
+Easy\!\!

+\#3 Lean.
+Don't need to know phpMyAdmin.
+Don't need to know SQL.
+Almost a anti-plugins environment.

+Minimal editor.
+Similar to Medium's editor, which I like.

 ## What I Don't Like About CloudCannon